Penalties for driving without insurance in Utah

 Utah drivers are legally required to carry auto insurance.
 Police officers routinely ask for proof of insurance if you are pulled over or in an accident.
 If you are an uninsured driver or cannot provide evidence of your insurance coverage, you may face several penalties.

-Driving without insurance in Utah is classified as a class B misdemeanor and can result in fines ranging from $400 to $1,000 if you are convicted.
+Driving without insurance in Utah is classified as a class B misdemeanor per the Utah Department of Motor Vehicles and can result in fines ranging from $400 to $1,000 if you are convicted.
 Your license may also be suspended.
 In order to reinstate it, you will need to have an SR-22 form filed.
 This is a form that an insurance company files with the DMV to prove that you are maintaining insurance, so you will have to purchase an insurance policy before reinstating your license.

 Getting into an accident without insurance